angknight/weather_effects/README.md

 # weather_effects
-The goal of this project is to explore how the weather can effect individual's mental health.
+Within the field of psychology, there has been a lot of research conducted on if weather can influence people’s mood.
+For individuals living in climates with varying climates, the periodical changes occurring from warmer to colder seasons that include fewer hours of sunlight, colder temperatures, and more overcast skies.
+As a student studying in a technology field, I am curious whether changes specifically affect people working within the field of technology.
+The goal of our project is to examine and better understand the patterns between weather and geographic location with the mental health of people working in the tech field.